Risk Factor Screening Process

 Key steps

-- Testing takes 1-2 weeks to complete, and results are sent to the Infant Hearing Program.
+- Testing takes 1-2 weeks to complete.

 Contact Us